Foods You Should Avoid After a Professional Teeth Cleaning

 Once your teeth have had time to heal, you may reintroduce your favorite foods at a speed that feels comfortable to you.
 Ultimately, it is up to you to decide what your body can and cannot handle after a deep dental cleaning.

-Schedule Your Next Professional Teeth Cleaning
+Schedule Your Next Professional Teeth Cleaning at Our Atlanta Office

 Regular dental cleaning is essential for maintaining good oral health.
 Not only does it reveal a healthier, happier smile, but it also gives your dentist an opportunity to catch any dental issues you may have.
 At Dental Implant & Aesthetic Specialists, we perform thorough deep cleanings to help you stay on top of your oral health.